spectrocloud/librarium/docs/docs-content/integrations/ubuntu.md

 ### Usage

 To use the Ubuntu OS pack, add the pack to your cluster profile when you select the OS layer.
-Refer to the [Create Cluster Profile](../cluster-profiles/task-define-profile.md) guide to learn more about creating cluster profiles.
+Refer to the [Create an Infrastructure Profile](../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) guide to learn more.